abrasive/shairport/README.md

 `$ make`

-Run `$sudo make install` to install `shairport-sync` along with an init script which will automatically launch it at startup.
-The settings in the init script are the most basic defaults, so you will want to edit it -- the file is `/etc/init.d/shairport-sync` -- to give the service a name, use a different card, use the hardware mixer and volume control, etc. -- there are some examples in the script file.
+Run `$sudo make install` to install `shairport-sync` along with a default configuration file and startup script to launch it automatically at system startup.
+The settings are the most basic defaults, so you will want to edit the configuration -- the file is `/etc/shairport-sync.conf` -- to give the service a name, use a different card, use the hardware mixer and volume control, etc. -- there are some examples in the sample configuration file.

 Man Page
 --------
-You can see a web version of the man page here: http://htmlpreview.github.io/?https://github.com/mikebrady/shairport-sync/blob/2.3/man/shairport-sync.html
+You can view the man page here: http://htmlpreview.github.io/?https://github.com/mikebrady/shairport-sync/blob/2.3/man/shairport-sync.html

 Configuring Shairport Sync
 --------
+There are two logically distinct parts to getting Shairport Sync to run properly on your machine -- the first part is getting it to start and stop automatically, and this is taken care of using a startup script at `/etc/init.d/shairport-sync`.
+The second part is giving Shairport Sync the correct settings, e.g. the correct output device to use, the service name that will appear in iTunes, etc. and this is done using the configuration file `/etc/shairport-sync.conf`.

+Shairport Sync reads its configuration from a configuration file at `/etc/shairport-sync.conf`.
+(While it can also take configuration settings from command line options, it is recommended that you use the configuration file method.)
-Shairport Sync installs a default configuration at `/etc/init.d/shairport-sync` (it won't replace an existing one) which should work in almost any system with a sound card.
+When you run `$sudo make install`,  a default configuration is installed at `/etc/shairport-sync.conf` (it won't replace an existing one) which should work in almost any system with a sound card.
+A sample configuration file is also installed or updated at `/etc/shairport-sync.conf.sample`.
 If there is a problem, it will be noted in the logfile, normally `/etc/log/syslog`.
 However, to get the most out of your software and hardware, you need to adjust some of the settings.

-To understand what follows, note that settings and parameters are passed to Shairport Sync through command line arguments.
-The purpose of the init script at `/etc/init.d/shairport-sync` is to launch or terminate Shairport Sync while passing the correct arguments to it.
+To understand what follows, note that settings and parameters are given to Shairport Sync via the file `/etc/shairport-sync.conf`.
+The purpose of the init script at `/etc/init.d/shairport-sync` is to launch and terminate Shairport Sync.
 You are perfectly free to remove the init script and launch and terminate Shairport Sync yourself directly; indeed it is useful when you are troubleshooting the program.
 If you do launch it directly, make sure it isn't running already!

 As well as the man page, don't forget you can launch Shairport Sync with the `-h` option to get some help on the options available.

 These are the important options: